 - Preventative: we seek to prevent violence against women from happening, not just to propose solutions to dealing with the aftermath.

-- We will lead campaigning in Scotland to end all forms of violence against women through raising public and political awareness of its cause and promoting action on prevention.
+- We will lead campaigning in Scotland to end all forms of VAWG by raising public and political awareness of its cause, and challenging gender inequality.